-People ask us all the time why Ethica Diamonds are so much cheaper than mined diamonds.
-And why they’re so much cheaper than other lab-grown diamonds.
+People ask us all the time why the Ethica Diamond gemstones are so much cheaper than mined diamonds.
+And why they’re so much cheaper than lab-grown diamonds.

 It’s a really good question, and the answer says more about why mined diamonds are so expensive than why ours are not.